healeycodes/self-forge/README.md

 For now, here's < 100 lines of Go that host your source files.

-- Clones all of a github user's repositories
+- Clones all of a GitHub user's repositories
 - Serves the default branch of each via `http.FileServer`

 This is a good example use-case of `sync.WaitGroup` – all clones are run as concurrent goroutines.